 The Southwest Rapid Rewards Premier Visa is an incredible card for earning free flights and one I’ve held for years.
 The 50,000 point bonus you earn for opening an account and meeting the minimum spending requirement is worth about $850 in airfare!

 The minimum spend is $2,000 in three months, which is easy for us to meet just through our daily living.
 There is a $99 annual fee which is NOT waived the first year.
-However at each card anniversary you will get 6,000 points deposited into your Rapid Rewards account, which are worth more than the $99 fee.
+However, at each card anniversary, you will get 6,000 points deposited into your Rapid Rewards account, which is worth more than the $99 fee.
 So if you are going to fly at all with Southwest, the annual fee pays for itself.
 You can read more about why I recommend the card in this post.

 I’ve earned the coveted “Companion Pass” from Southwest by opening both this card and the business version of this card.
 You can find lots of solid advice on earning Companion Pass from Lynn at The Go To Travel Gal.
 I estimate that between both cards (and I’ve actually earned the bonus from the personal card twice) and the Companion Pass I’ve earned over $4,000 in free flights from Southwest.

 It is important to note that Chase’s “5/24” rule applies to this card.
 This means that if you have opened five new credit cards in the past 24 months you will likely not be approved for this card, regardless of your credit score.

 The Chase IHG Rewards Club Mastercard has a nice sign-on bonus, but that’s not actually why I got the card in the first place.
 It was for the perk of one free night at any InterContinental Hotel Group hotel each year that you keep the card and pay the modest $49 annual fee.

 We use our free night certificate to stay in an oceanfront room at the Holiday Inn Wrightsville Beach that costs $350 per night during the summer.
 It is a total bargain for $49!